-LOS ALAMITOS, Calif., 1 July 2020– The IEEE Computer Society (IEEE CS) Board of Governors has confirmed the incoming editors in chief (EICs) for two IEEE CS publications.
+LOS ALAMITOS, Calif., 1 July 2020– The IEEE Computer Society (IEEE CS) Board of Governors has confirmed the incoming editors in chief (EICs) for three IEEE CS publications.
 Their terms start on 1 January 2021 and end on 31 December 2023.

 Sean Peisert, of Lawrence Berkeley National Laboratory and the University of California, Davis, is the incoming EIC of IEEE Security & Privacy.
 IEEE Security & Privacy’s primary objective is to stimulate and track advances in security, privacy, and dependability and present these advances in a form that can be useful to a broad cross-section of the professional community—ranging from academic researchers to industry practitioners.

 Paolo Montuschi, ofPolitecnico di Torino, is the incoming EIC ofIEEE Transactions on Emerging Topics in Computing.
 IEEE Transactions on Emerging Topics in Computing publishes papers on emerging aspects of computer science, computing technology, and computing applications not currently covered by other IEEE CS transactions.

 Minyi Guo, of Shanghai Jiao Tong University, is the incoming EIC of IEEE Transactions on Sustainable Computing.
 IEEE Transactions on Sustainable Computing publishes papers that explore the different aspects of sustainable computing, over a wide range of problem domains and technologies from software and hardware designs to applications.

 In addition to these new EICs, the following EICs have been reappointed for a second term, starting on 1 January 2021 and ending 31 December 2022.